typedb/typedb-dependencies/images/docker/ubuntu-2x/README.md

 These images are prepared for TypeDB 2.x and contain all the required dependencies like JVM.

-Images are tagged based on the current Git commit SHA.
+Images are prepared for two base architectures: `arm64` and `amd64`.
+Images are tagged based on the current `VERSION` and Git commit SHA.

 ## Usage